8.75" x 4"

 The back is glazed with the same Lau Basin material whose coordinates are specified on the front.

-There is a photo of the piece before firing that shows the pile of gold leaf flakes sprinkled atop the seaglass center.
+There is a photo of the piece before firing that shows the center is red glass that turned green in the firing.

 6" x 2"